 I mean, it shook our country to the core.

-You remember when James when James Clapper testified, he lied under oath.
+You remember when James Clapper testified?

-He testified, I don't know anything about the intelligence community mining metadata, monitoring electronic communications as well as telephone records of American citizens.
+He testified, I don't know anything about the intelligence community mining metadata, monitoring electronic communications, as well as telephone records of American citizens.

-And the senator in the select uh intelligence committee who posed that question already had the information that that's what the intelligence community was doing.
+And the senator in the select intelligence committee who posed that question already had the information that that's what the intelligence community was doing.

-And Clapper's head of he was DNI, he was head of the intelligence community.
+He was head of the intelligence community.

 And he knew that Clapper was lying.